ptsim/vecbackup/README.md

 * Each chunk is checksummed (sha512_256), optionally compressed (zlib) and then optionally encrypted using Golang secretbox (NaCl).
 * Chunks are added and never modified or deleted during the backup operation
 * De-duplication is based on the content checksum of the chunks before compression and encryption.
-* A version manifest file (RFC3339Nano timestamp) lists all the files for a version of the backup.
+* A version manifest file (modified RFC3339Nano timestamp) lists all the files for a version of the backup.

 ### Q: How does vecbackup know if files have been modified?
 * vecbackup assumes that a file has not been modified if its file size and modified timestamp have not changed from the last backup.